 For the best $200 you’ve ever spent: Catbird Seat

-For my green juice: Juice Bar
+For your green juice fix: Juice Bar

-For inventive cuisine: Rolf & Daughters
+For a menu you’ll have to Google: Rolf & Daughters

 You won’t understand half the ingredients on the menu, but that’s half the fun.
 People bemoan the service (or lack thereof) at Rolf—it’s a hipster hangout first and foremost—so know before you go.
 But that’s never deterred me from heading to RAD when the urge strikes.
 And if it’s a nice evening, arrive early and claim a spot on the patio, which is first-come, first-served.